hoeken/PsychicHttp/README.md

 The ```PsychicWebHandler``` class is for handling standard web requests.
 It provides a single callback: ```onRequest()```.
 This callback is called when the handler receives a valid HTTP request.

 One major difference from ESPAsyncWebserver is that this callback needs to return an esp_err_t variable to let the server know the result of processing the request.
-The ```response->reply()``` and ```request->send()``` functions will return this.
+The ```response->send()``` and ```request->send()``` functions will return this.
 It is a good habit to return the result of these functions as sending the response will close the connection.

 The function definition for the onRequest callback is: